 What to Expect When You're Expecting, Through Surrogacy

-At CARE we believe that family is for everyone.
-If you, or you and your partner want to start your journey to having a baby, we will advise all our male same-sex couples on the fertility options available to you.
+2nd – 8th August 2021 marks National Surrogacy Week, a week-long celebration of UK surrogacy.
+At CARE, we believe that family is for everyone.
+If you or you and your partner want to start your journey to having a baby, we will advise you on the options available to you.

 We begin with an egg.

-Whether you have already found an egg donor or need help finding one, the CARE Fertility egg donation team will work with you to ensure you find an egg that meets your requirements.
-This is something you will discuss in your initial meeting.
+In some instances, you may be in a position for to use your own eggs for conception, but more commonly, you will need donor eggs.
+CARE's egg donation team will work with you to ensure you find an egg that meets your requirements; this is something you will discuss in your initial meeting.

-The process of using donor eggs can be extensive - you may have to wait 2 to 3 months to be matched with a donor, especially if you are looking for a donor with very specific characteristics i.e. Black or Asian donors because donors from these backgrounds are less common.
-You can contact your local CARE Fertility egg donor team for up-to-date information and guidance.
+The process of using donor eggs can be extensive.
+You may have to wait 2 to 3 months to be matched with a donor, especially if you are looking for a donor with particular characteristics; donors from Black or Asian backgrounds are less common, for example.
+You can contact the CARE Fertility egg donor team for up-to-date information and guidance.

 In Vitro Fertilisation (IVF)

-- Your donors ovaries are stimulated with fertility drugs to produce multiple mature eggs
+- Your donor's/your ovaries are stimulated with fertility drugs to produce multiple mature eggs

-- The eggs are then fertilised with your sperm in the embryology lab
+- The eggs are then fertilised with your/donor sperm in the embryology lab

 - The resulting embryos are cultured for three to five days

-IVF treatment takes approximately 7 weeks from when your donor first takes the drugs to begin ovary stimulation.
+IVF treatment takes approximately 7 weeks from when drugs are first taken to begin ovary stimulation.
 It usually takes 2-3 weeks from the donor starting stimulation medications to have egg collection.

-CARE Fertility has been at the forefront of IVF science and has worked tirelessly to help develop effective treatments as well as help widen the range of people it can help.
+CARE has been at the forefront of IVF science and has worked tirelessly to help develop effective treatments that help widen the range of people it can help.

 In the UK, the law states that no payment can be made to a Surrogate.
 Surrogacy UK suggests a cost range for expenses from around £7,000 up to £15,000.
-However, you must remember that every situation is different, and you may wish to formalise an outline of reasonable expenses with your surrogate before entering into a surrogacy agreement.
+However, every situation is different, and you may wish to formalise an outline of reasonable expenses with your surrogate before entering into a surrogacy agreement.

 Below you will find a few non-profit agencies that we've worked with in the past who will be able to provide you with practical advice and help you find your surrogate:

-At CARE Fertility, we believe Family is for everyone and our dedicated Egg donation and Surrogacy teams will guide you every step of the way - with 20 years of experience and a dedication in helping LGBTQIA+ community start their families with our tailored treatment plans specific to your needs.
+At CARE, our dedicated egg donation and surrogacy teams will guide you every step of the way - with 20 years of experience and dedication in helping the LGBTQIA+ community start their families with our tailored treatment plans specific to your personal needs.